dipoesan/dareyio-pbl/project7.md

 ## PROJECT 7 - DEVOPS TOOLING WEBSITE SOLUTION

-Launch 4 EC2 instances that will serve as the 3 Web Servers, and 1 NFS server needed for this project.
+Launch 4 EC2 instances that will serve as the 3 Web Servers, and 1 NFS server needed for this project (Use RHEL for the 4 servers).

 Create a 15GB volume in the same AZ as your EC2 Web Server.